MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/spf/plan-deployment.md

     - **Select with Grant, Update with Grant, Delete with Grant, Insert with Grant**: Grant permissions to application pool users
     - **Alter all logins**: Create SQL Server logins for application pool users.

 - Create a new database.
 In this scenario the database administrator must create the database (SCSPFDB) and then SPF administrator installs SPF, and has permissions to configure the database as needed.
-For example to add tables.
-SPF administrators must create SPF Application Pool in Internet Information Services (IIS) and create a database user for an Application Pool User with the following permissions:
+For example, to add tables, SPF administrators must create SPF Application Pool in Internet Information Services (IIS) and create a database user for an Application Pool User with the following permissions:
     - **Connect**: Connect to the SPF database
     - **Select, Update, Delete, Insert**: Perform basic operations
     - **Create the SQL Server logon for Application Pool User with default database set to SCSPFDB.**: To log on to SQL Server and access the database.